netlob/widm2020/README.md

 * * *

-Voorspelling 2020 op basis van 3 afleveringen: Claes is de mol Voorspelling 2020 op basis van 6 afleveringen: Rob is de mol
+Voorspelling 2020: Rob is de mol

 * * *